childhood and adult life, dreams are known to affect our intellectual and emotional

 The right size sleeping bag gives a good tuck and nicely

 When you hold your little one while she drifts off, for example after feeding, hold

 her closely and securely her arms.

-If she continues to wake up frequently, you may consider
+If she continues to wake up frequently, and your baby has the right age for it to be safe, consider

 Niedermeyer E., Da Silva F.L. - Lippincott Williams & Wilkins,

 the Human Sleep-Dream Cycle Howard P. Roffwarg, Joseph N.

 Muzio, and William C. Dement - Science,

 Electroencephalography Dreyfus-Brisac C. - Reviews in Perinatal Medicine

 Vol. 3. p.397, 1979